ishumei/api-doc/correction/videoStream/audioClip_en.md

 | ------------------ | -------- | ------------ | ----------------------------------------- |
 | X-Accesskey        | string   | Required     | Used for permission authentication, provided by Shumei when the account service is activated |

-## Video Stream Frame Capture Error Correction Interface Definition
+## Video Stream Audio Segment Error Correction Interface Definition

 **Interface Description**

-This interface is used to provide error correction functionality for video stream frame capture services.
+This interface is used to provide error correction functionality for video stream audio segment services.
 It supports error correction for request data within the last 2 days.

 **Request URL**: https://api-web.fengkongcloud.com/api/feedback/videostream/audio/add